tralves/vue-gdrive/README.md

 - Fill *Default File Extensions* with `xgz`.
 - Click **Save Changes**.

+To enable integration with the Google+ API to retrieve the user name, email and avatar, perform the following steps.

+- Select **Library** section in **API Manager**.
+- Search for 'Google+' and click on 'Google+ API' in the results.
+- Click **Enable**.

 Adjust the above URLs as needed for the correct hostname or path.
 Localhost is currently not allowed.

 Note the resulting application ID on top of the page.